Rev Racing: Nick Sanchez (2023–2024)

 On November 4, 2022, Rev Racing announced a technical alliance with Kyle Busch Motorsports and its expansion into the NASCAR Craftsman Truck Series, fielding the No. 2 Chevrolet for Sanchez in 2023.
 In the team's debut race, 2023 NextEra Energy 250, Sanchez earned the pole position by more than three-tenths of a second.
-The team scored a runner-up performance at Atlanta Motor Speedway in their third race and scored another top ten the following week.
-On April 6, the No. 2 was docked 10 driver and owner points for illegal modifications of the engine oil reservoir tank prior to the Texas race.
+The team scored a runner-up performance at Atlanta Motor Speedway in their third race and scored another top-ten the following week.
+On April 6, the No. 2 was docked ten driver and owner points for illegal modifications of the engine oil reservoir tank prior to the Texas race.
 Following the Talladega fall race, Sanchez got into a fight with Matt Crafton in the garage area as a result of an on-track incident when both of their trucks made contact with each other, triggering a multi-truck pileup.
 NASCAR fined Sanchez $5,000 and Crafton $25,000 for the fight.
 Sanchez was eliminated at the conclusion of the Round of 8 at Homestead.

 Following the acquisition of Kyle Busch Motorsports by Spire Motorsports, Rev Racing formed a technical partnership with Spire beginning in 2024.
 Sanchez also returned for the 2024 season.
 He began the season with his first career win at Daytona.
 Three months later, he scored his second win at Charlotte.

 In February 2024, Kyle Busch Motorsports sued Rev Racing for breach of contract.
 The lawsuit states that KBM was owed USD325,000 for bringing Sanchez into the Truck Series.
 Three months later, KBM dropped the lawsuit, indicating that both parties have reached a settlement.
 Three months later, Rev Racing had to pay KBM USD105,000 in judgment in the lawsuit.

-On January 10, 2025, Spire Motorsports announced that they ended an agreement with REV Racing.
-The truck will become the Spire Motorsports No. 07 truck.
+On January 10, 2025, Spire Motorsports announced that they ended an agreement with Rev Racing.
+The truck would become the Spire Motorsports No. 07 truck.